Understanding Uninsured Automobile Coverage in Ontario

 4 minute read

-Uninsured Automobile Coverage in Ontario At a Glance
+How Uninsured Automobile Coverage Works in Ontario At a Glance

-• Uninsured automobile coverage covers you and your passengers if you’re injured in a crash caused by an uninsured driver or a hit-and-run.
+• Uninsured automobile coverage protects you and your passengers if you are hurt in a crash caused by an uninsured driver or in a hit-and-run.

-• The mandatory Public Liability and Property Damage (PLPD) coverage includes UM coverage, so you don’t need to worry about adding it on if you’re already insured.
+• It is a part of the Public Liability and Property Damage (PLPD) coverage package, which is mandatory in Ontario, so you don’t need to worry about adding it on if you’re already insured.

 What Exactly Does Uninsured Automobile Coverage Include?